 sudo modprobe usb_f_ccid 2>/dev/null || echo "usb_f_ccid not available"

-Add the CCID function (if available)
+Add the CCID function if it exists

 cd /sys/kernel/config/usb_gadget/openpgpccid